Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville Obscurcie/Arc H - L'Ame Perdue.md

 ***The Ritual.*** The carvings on the walls of the cult headquarters have been added to foreshadow Leo Dilisnya's imprisonment, and to introduce the image of the Ba'al Verzi dagger to the players prior to its recoery in [[Arc U - The Amber Temple]] and its use in[[Arc Y - Ladies of the Fanes.]]

-The ghost of Erasmus van Richten has been added to this encounter to provide additional support in the players' battle against the **gallows speaker** (a powerful foe), to connect this storyline to Dr. Rudolph van Richten's involvement in [[Arc E - The Missing Vistana]], and to advance the players' connection with the tragedy of the Van Richten family.
+The ghost of Erasmus van Richten has been added to this encounter to provide additional support in the players' battle against the **gallows speaker** (a powerful foe), to connect this storyline to Dr. Rudolph van Richten's involvement in [[Arc E - La Vistana Disparue]], and to advance the players' connection with the tragedy of the Van Richten family.

 The attack by the **specters** has been added to partially deplete the players' resources prior to the battle with the **gallows speaker**, to indicate the risk to Stella's soul should the players fail, and to make the gallows speaker more impressive when it subsequently appears.